Skip to content

 Best for: Travelers with multiple suitcases, families, late arrivals, anyone whose hotel isn’t near metro

-Lisbon’s airport taxis are metered, generally honest, and abundant.
-The official taxi rank is at the arrivals exit on the ground floor of Terminal 1 — turn right after baggage claim and you’ll see the queue.
+Lisbon’s airport taxis are metered, generally honest, and plentiful.
+The official taxi rank is at the arrivals exit on the ground floor of Terminal 1 — turn right after baggage claim.
 Avoid anyone soliciting taxi rides inside the terminal; always use the official rank.

 Taxi Tips

 Always make sure the meter is running.
 Drivers should activate “Tariff 1” (day rate) or “Tariff 2” (night/weekend) at the start of the ride.
-If the meter isn’t on, ask immediately — “ligue o taxímetro, por favor.”
+If the meter isn’t on, ask: “ligue o taxímetro, por favor.”

-Expect a luggage surcharge. €1.60 flat per checked bag.
-The driver will add it at the end.
+Expect a luggage surcharge. €1.60 flat per checked bag, added at the end.

 Card payments are increasingly accepted but not universal.
 Keep €25–€30 in cash as backup.